 Also known as known also as David of Manor Water, Bow'd Davie, Crooked David, he stood three foot six tall and was immensely strong with a powerfully developed upper body and arms that gave him immense strength which compensated for his dishevelled, deformed legs and disfigured feet, which were wrapped in cloth as shoes were not of any use.
 He walked with the aid of a large stick and yet in a show of strength, reputedly transported a massive heavy stone from the river Tweed which can be seen today in a roadside dyke in the area.
 In the picture below you can see the tree-line of the river cutting past the stone's head.

 He lived the majority of his life in the Manor district in an adapted cottage with his sister.
-His cottage had a tiny door and window (below) and sat between two adjoining buildings on either side.
+His cottage had a tiny door and window (see above) and sat between two adjoining buildings on either side.
 His sister lived next door (see large door on right) and was of normal stature.
-Some sources commented on him as being an intellectual who enjoyed reading Milton's Paradise Lost and and other poetic works by William Shenstone.
+Some sources commented on him as being an intellectual who enjoyed reading Milton's Paradise Lost and other poetic works by William Shenstone.

-Sir Walker Scott (writer and poet of great renown) visited him in 1797 and wrote a novel around him called The Black Dwarf.
+Sir Walter Scott (writer and poet of great renown) visited him in 1797 and wrote a novel around him called The Black Dwarf.
 When he died his legs were removed and kept for medical study.
 His headstone was commissioned by W and R Chambers (publisher) in 1845.

 My sense of him has left a lasting impression on me and I am grateful for my local guide and friend Ross Happer who took me to the locations and ignited my interest in this delightful character and local legend.